 Brandon Marsh is a Director in the Firm’s California office.
 Mr. Marsh’s practice is focused on complex litigation, including matters involving securities fraud, corporate governance, and shareholder rights litigation.
-He has helped investors recover over $550 million in securities class actions and direct opt out actions.
+He has helped investors recover over $750 million in securities class actions and direct opt-out actions.

 Mr. Marsh has represented both plaintiffs and defendants in all phases of litigation in federal and state courts, at both the trial court and appellate levels.
 Prior to joining Saxena White, he was a senior counsel at a leading securities law firm, where his practice focused on class action securities litigation and counseling institutional investor clients on potential legal claims as a member of the firm’s new matter department.
-Earlier in his career, Mr. Marsh was a senior associate at a preeminent litigation firm, where he represented clients in a variety of high-stakes business disputes and complex litigation matters.
+Earlier in his career, Mr. Marsh was a senior associate at Irell & Manella LLP, where he represented clients in a variety of high-stakes business disputes and complex litigation matters.

 Mr. Marsh has authored numerous articles relating to class actions, arbitration, and the federal securities laws.
 His articles have been published in The NAPPA Report, Pensions & Investments, Law360 and American Bar Association periodicals.
 Mr. Marsh has been repeatedly recognized by Super Lawyers as a “Rising Star.”

 Mr. Marsh earned his law degree from Stanford Law School, graduating with honors (“with Distinction”).
 While in law school, he served as an editor of the Stanford Law Review and authored an article published in the Stanford Journal of Law, Business & Finance.
 Following law school, Mr. Marsh clerked for the Honorable Jerome Farris of the United States Court of Appeals for the Ninth Circuit.